 A Brief History

 On May 21, 2011, Christian radio broadcaster Harold Camping had predicted that the world as we know it would end, with the return of Jesus Christ and the advent of the “Rapture,” followed by months of fire and brimstone resulting in the destruction of Earth.
 If you were paying attention on that date, you will note that the end of times did not in fact begin on May 21, 2011!
 Many people have predicted the end of the world or the end of the world as we know it, and so far, each has been wrong.
 Today we will discuss 10 of these failed predictions.
-How will we know when the correct prediction or warning is made?
 Give us your predictions on how and when the world will end.
 Also feel free to tell us about any of your favorite end of the world predictions or stories.
 (Hint: There are a bajillion such predictions.
 Scientists today also make predictions about the Sun going supernova or other events that mean the end of mankind or the end of the world.)

 1. Harold Camping, May 21, 2011.